 Balancing the accounting equation

-The Accounting Equation states that Assets and Liabilities always match Equity.
-Eg: A - L = E.
+states that Assets and Liabilities always match Equity.
+Eg: A - L = E

 $ hledger balance ^assets ^liabilities ^equity